davidstevenrose/WordSuggestionEngine/README.md

 # WordSuggestionEngine
-This project contains a package with some classes that create a Bi-gram, which is useful for applications such as a word suggestion AI.
+This project contains a package named datax with some classes that create a Bi-gram, which is useful for applications such as a word suggestion AI.